 Diagnosing Autoimmune Diseases

 If you are experiencing symptoms of autoimmune diseases, it is recommended you find a doctor who understands how the immune system works and how it impacts the different systems in the body.
-Our integrative and functional medicine doctors embrace the fact that the body has the innate ability to heal itself.
+Our functional medicine doctors embrace the fact that the body has the innate ability to heal itself.
 Functional medicine seeks to determine the root cause of your illness and then works to correct the problem rather than just treating the symptoms.

 Although there is no single test that can diagnose autoimmune diseases, a variety of tests along with a detailed family history and a physical examination can help with a diagnosis.
 Autoimmune doctors will also discuss symptoms, how long the symptoms have been present, diet, and lifestyle choices.
 This information will help the doctor determine if you have an autoimmune disease.